Shinyanga Region: Education

 For its size, the Shinyanga Region has strong primary through tertiary educational facilities available.
 Shinyanga Region in 2019 had 614 elementary schools and 92% of them, were publicly owned.
 In contrast, 51 elementary schools were owned by the private sector in 2019.
-In the same time frame, the public sector owned 27 of the 145 secondary schools in the area, or 81 percent of all secondary schools.
+In the same time frame, the public sector owned 27 of the 145 secondary schools in the area, or 81 per cent of all secondary schools.

 The Open University of Tanzania (OUT) and the Moshi University College of Cooperative and Business Studies are the only two universities with physical locations in the area (MUCCOBS).